Meditation vs Pranayama: What's the Difference?

 Common Misconceptions

-"Pranayama IS meditation" While pranayama can have meditative qualities, its active breath control distinguishes it from the receptive awareness of true meditation.
+"Pranayama IS meditation" Pranayama can feel meditative, but its active breath control sets it apart from the receptive awareness of true meditation.

-"You must do pranayama to meditate" While pranayama enhances meditation, it is not strictly required.
+"You must do pranayama to meditate" Pranayama enhances meditation.
+It is not strictly required.
 Many meditation traditions begin directly with mental techniques.
-However, Ayurveda strongly recommends pranayama as preparation.
+Ayurveda strongly recommends pranayama as preparation, however.

 "Meditation is harder than pranayama" They are challenging in different ways.
 Pranayama requires physical discipline and technique mastery.
 Meditation requires mental discipline and patience with the wandering mind.
 Neither is inherently harder.

-"More is better" Quality always trumps quantity.
+"More is better" Quality always beats quantity.
 A focused 10-minute combined practice outperforms a distracted 60-minute session.

 Starting Your Combined Practice

-2. Learn one pranayama technique suited to your constitution
+- Learn one pranayama technique suited to your body type

-5. Be consistent — daily practice builds momentum that deepens both disciplines
+- Be consistent.
+Daily practice builds momentum that deepens both disciplines

 The breath is the bridge between body and mind.
 Pranayama strengthens that bridge.
 Meditation invites you to cross it.